RojJuan/dotfiles/README.md

 # .dotfiles
 .dotfiles from theonekingboo

-This repo is mostly for me to easily replicate my neovim, nix, i3/sway and tmux
+This repo is mostly for me to easily replicate my neovim, nix, window manager and tmux configurations elsewhere

 Feel free to use tho!

+## NixOS

+As i have switched to NixOS, there is now an availible config for use.

+If you are planning to use anything else on this config, i highly reccomend that you use my nix config so that the needed packages are installed.

 ## Neovim